 Samba Capital is authorized by the Capital Market Authority.
 Samba Capital does not guarantee the performance of any investment.
 The value of an investment in the Fund is variable and may increase or decrease.
+The Fund could be subject to high volatility due to the composition of its investments.
 The Fund's past performance or the Benchmark's past performance is not necessarily a guide or predictor of the Fund's future performance.
 There is no guarantee to the unit holders that the Fund's absolute performance or its performance relative to the Benchmark will be repeated or similar to the previous performance.
 The prices or value or income of the units of the Fund may decrease and the investor may get back less than the amount invested.
 The income of the Fund from investment in securities may fluctuate and a part of the capital invested may be used to pay that income.
-The Fund invests in foreign currency denominated securities and therefore is exposed to foreign exchange risk that may have an adverse effect on the price, value or income of the Fund.
 Investment in investment funds is not a deposit with any bank.
 Investors may be exposed to loss of funds when investing in investment funds.
 The Fund Manager is not obliged to accept the redemption request of the units at the value of the offering.
 The value of the units and their revenues are subject to fluctuations.
 The investment may not be suitable for all recipients of the advertisement; Samba Capital recommends that if they have any doubts, they should seek advice from their investment adviser.
-Fees and charges apply as per Terms and Conditions; please refer to the T&Cs for more details on the risks involved while investing in the Fund.
+Fees and charges apply as per Terms and Conditions.
+Fees and charges relating to the security may apply on the date of the initial investment or when the investment is sold.
+Please refer to the T&Cs for more details on the risks involved while investing in the Fund.
 To obtain a copy of the T&Cs, information memorandum, fund reports to unitholders and financial statements, please visit our website www.sambacapital.com or call 800 755 7000 or visit your nearest Samba Capital investment center.
 Samba Capital or its affiliates may invest into the Fund and has or may have a position or holding in the securities concerned or in related securities.
 Samba Capital also carries on other independent securities business such as Corporate Finance, Investment Banking, Brokerage and Principal Investment.
 Samba Capital or its affiliates may be provide or may have provided in the past 12 months, significant advice or securities business services to the issuers of securities, in which the Fund may invest from time to time or of related securities.

 Samba Capital & Investment Management Company, CR 1010237159, CMA Authorization No. 07069-37 - Head Office: Kingdom Tower, Olaya, Riyadh, Saudi Arabia P.O.
-Box 220007, Riyadh 11311 - Phone: 966 11 211 7700 - Fax: 966 11 211 7799
+Box 220007, Riyadh 11311 - Phone: 966 11 211 7700 - Fax: 966 11 211 7799.